websiteduck/Run-PHP-Code/README.md

 - Ace code editor
 - Import gists from GitHub
 - Import pastes from PasteBin and Pastie
-- Run code in the same window or a second window
+- Run code in the same window or a separate window

 ### Run PHP Code utilizes the following projects: